jod35/fastapi-beyond-crud-docs/docs/chapter2.md

 - [Choosing a web API client](#choosing-an-api-client)

 ## Introduction
-In this chapter, we are going to create a simple web server on whicn our application shall run using FastAPI.
+Now that we have FastAPI installed, we are going to create a simple web server on whicn our application shall run using FastAPI.

-At this stage, our directory structure is as follows:
+At this stage, our directory only contains our virtual `environment` and `requirements.txt` as shown below as follows:
 ```
 └── env
+└── requirements.txt
 ```

 Let's create a file named `main.py` and populate it with the following code: